CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

     latency(params.time_to_wait),
     timesLeft(params.number_of_fires)
 {
-    DPRINTF(Hello, "Created the hello object with the name %s\n", myName);
+    DPRINTF(HelloExample, "Created the hello object with the name %s\n", myName);
 }
 ```